fbpx

 What is the average GMAT score for admission to London Business School’s MBA program?

-The average GMAT score for the MBA Class of 2023 at London Business School’s is 708.
+The average GMAT score at London Business School’s is around 700.

 What is the minimum number of years of work experience required for admission to London Business School’s MBA program?